sarah5aled152/SImple-NoteApp/README.md

 - Deleting notes.

 ### **4. db.json**
 Serves as the mock database for storing notes.
-This file is used by JSON Server to simulate a REST API.
+This file is used by JSON Server.

-## How to Contribute
-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature-name`.
-3. Commit your changes: `git commit -m 'Add new feature'`.
-4. Push to the branch: `git push origin feature-name`.
-5. Submit a pull request.

-## Future Enhancements
-1. Implement local storage to save notes between sessions.
-2. Add categories or tags for notes.
-3. Include search functionality to find notes quickly.
-4. Enhance the UI with animations and themes.